-For those who want to convert a barn, there is the undoubted potential to create a unique one-off home that already comes packed with character, and will leave the homeowner with a building that is larger in volume and scale than one might have otherwise achieved.
-Here, we explore how to go about your barn conversion project.
+For those who want to convert a barn, there is the undoubted potential to create a unique one-off home that already comes packed with character and available space.

-Given the strict planning rules limiting the building of new dwellings in the countryside, barn conversions are becoming more popular for those looking to move to the country.
+Given the strict planning permission rules limiting the building of new dwellings in the countryside, barn conversions are popular for those looking to move to the country.

 There are several ways to find a project:

 - Go to the local authority and check for any planning permissions granted or pending for these types of dwellings